What is personal injury?

 - Psychological or physical injury maintained by a victim in the course of crime

 - Injury caused by vaccination or hospital treatment errors.

 - An injury as a result of faulty service or goods

 - Sports injuries

-What are most common conditions associated with personal injury?
+What are the most common conditions associated with a personal injury?

 How lifting injuries occur?

-Lifting injuries most commonly occur at workplace, especially at construction sites.
+Lifting injuries most commonly occur at the workplace, especially at construction sites.
 Construction work is intensely arduous and may put a high amount of stress on the body.
-Construction sites involve physical work and that’s why injuries can occur easily if proper safety procedure and preventive measures are not taken.
-Lifting injuries mostly occur due to a sudden shift in weight that put too much stress on a body part and the use of back to lift the objects.
+Construction sites involve physical work and that’s why injuries can occur easily if proper safety procedures and preventive measures are not taken.
+Lifting injuries mostly occur due to a sudden shift in weight that puts too much stress on a body part and the use of back to lift the objects.